top of page

 Selling DRR: How to Highlight the Benefits of Sacrifice

-“Are we, as individuals, willing to accept that some of us who might never be harmed by the mitigated hazard itself will instead be harmed by the risk reduction solution we implement – WITH AN UNDERSTANDING THAT the end result will be that risk across all of society is reduced?”
+“Are we, as a society, willing to accept that there are some of us who might have never been harmed by the mitigated hazard, but will nonetheless be harmed by the risk reduction solution(s) we implement, GIVEN the end result will be that risk across all of society is reduced?”

 If, however, you or a family member is among those inconvenienced…harmed physically or financially…or perhaps even killed as a result of a risk reduction program, you may think differently.